Hull Geological Society

 Field meetings - which concentrate on the local area of East Yorkshire, the north Yorkshire coast and North Lincolnshire.
 These are usually led by members of the Society and often lifts are available from the University.

-Microscopy evenings - informal evenings when members study microfossils or thin sections of rocks.
-These were started by alumni of University of Hull Centre of Lifelong Learning classes.
+Microscopy workshops- occasional informal meetings when members study microfossils or thin sections of rocks.
+These were started by alumni of University of Hull Centre of Lifelong Learning classes as monthly evenings.
+(Members only*)

 Roadshows - members of the Society display specimens from their collections and identify specimens that members of the public bring with them.
 We have held these events at the Treasure House in Beverley, Hornsea Museum. and Holy Trinity Church.

 Joint meetings and conferences.
-We usually have one joint meeting with the Yorkshire Geological Society each year.
+In the past we usually had one joint meeting with the Yorkshire Geological Society each year.

 Conservation - The Society adopted Rifle Butts SSSI and works closely with the Yorkshire Wildlife Trust to keep the site tidy and accessible to geologists.
-The Society also works closely with the East Yorkshire RIGS Group to identify and protect Regionally Important Geological Sites.
+The Society has mereged with the East Yorkshire RIGS Group to identify and protect Regionally Important Geological Sites.

 Affiliation - the Society is affiliated to the Geologists's Association and Yorkshire Geological Society.
-We also subscribe to "Down To Earth" and copies are distributed to members at meetings.
+We also subscribe to "Down To Earth" and copies are distributed to members at meetings or via e-mail.

 Membership is open to anyone with an interest in rocks, minerals and fossils; no qualifications are required.
-Though some previous experience does help with some of the lecture meetings and we occasionally cannot allow children on quarry visits for safety reasons.
+Though some previous experience does help with some of the lecture meetings and we occasionally cannot allow children to attend quarry visits for safety reasons.

 Copyright Hull Geological Society.